nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 To check if these *well known* URLs are working correctly on your server, you can go to the ``Overview`` page of the ``Administrative Settings`` of your Nextcloud installation, e.g. at ``https://example.com/settings/admin/overview`` and see if there is any warning  shown under the ``Security & setup warnings`` section.
-Additionlly, the specific sections below show how to verify the correct configuration with from a linux command-line (see *Tip* boxes).
+Additionlly, the specific sections below show how to verify the correct configuration from a linux command-line (see *Tip* boxes).

 .. _service-discovery-caldav-and-carddav-label: